 Your rights large are governed by what is known as Funeral Rules established by the U.S. Federal Trade Commission.
 Primary elements of the Funeral Rules are:

 - You have the right to obtain accurate, thorough price information over the phone.

 - You’re the right to receive a written, fully itemized price list when you visit a funeral home.

 - You have the ability to purchase only those goods and services you desire.

-- You’ve the right to select an alternative container other than a casket for cremation.
+- You have the right to select an alternative container other than a casket for cremation.

-- You can purchase a casket or urn from a third-party and a funeral home must accept and use it without charging you any additional fee.
+- You can purchase a casket or urn from a third-party and a funeral home must accept and use it without charging you an additional fee.

 - You’re entitled to a fully itemized written statement regarding what all goods and services will cost before you make any payment whatsoever.